zicat/tributary/doc/user_guide_config_detail.md

 Note:

+1. The default checkpoint implement of Hbase function is to flush buffer and commit offset.

-1. HbaseSink
+2. HbaseSink
    require [Record](../tributary-common/src/main/java/org/zicat/tributary/common/records/Record.java) has key.

    The record without key will be filtered.
 User can watch how many records are filtered by metrics key `sink_hbase_discard_counter`.

-2. The key-supported sources
+3. The key-supported sources
    include kafka decoder and http decoder.

 ### Sink ElasticSearch